hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     sets the number of I/O operations per second that the disk can handle.
     Values must be between 10,000 and 120,000.
 For more details, see the [Extreme persistent disk documentation](https://cloud.google.com/compute/docs/disks/extreme-persistent-disk).

+* `resource_manager_tags` - (Optional) A set of key/value resource manager tag pairs to bind to this disk.
+Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/456.

 * `source_image` - (Optional) The image from which to
     initialize this disk.
 This can be one of: the image's `self_link`,